thingsboard/thingsboard-edge/application/src/main/data/json/solutions/water_metering/instructions.md

     * upload water meter photo;
     * change location of the device;
 * use "Customers" view to manage your customers;
-* use "Users" view to add more tenant administrators that will receive notifications about alarms;
 * use "Alarms" view to browse and clear alarms from water meters;
 * use "Settings" view to:
     * turn system alarms on and off;